IIIT-Sricity-FSD-2024-2028/33_IndAI/README.md

-#  Education-Oriented Financial and Paper trading platform
+#  Education-Oriented Financial Literacy and Paper trading platform

 This document outlines the problem statement, identified system actors, and the planned functional features associated with each actor.